What Is Naturopathic & Functional Medicine?

 The Essence of Naturopathic Medicine

 Naturopathic medicine is a system of health care using natural therapies and methods to push your body’s ability to heal itself.
-Naturopathic doctors are trained in core clinical methods including botanical medicine, acupuncture and Asian medicine, homeopathy, injection, intravenous therapies, clinical nutrition and supplementation, as well as counseling and lifestyle coaching- all to help your body heal naturally.
+Naturopathic doctors are trained in core clinical methods including botanical or herbal medicine, therapeutic use of vitamins and minerals, injections, intravenous therapies, clinical nutrition and supplementation, as well as counseling and lifestyle coaching- all to help your body heal naturally.

 Our Guiding Principles